Watson Fernando: UF government and formation of CPSL(M-L)

 Fernando led a split in the party in 1972.
 Fernando criticized the party leader N. Shanmugathasan's opposition to the United Front government, arguing that UF was a 'progressive force'.
 Whilst the party leader N. Shanmugathasan was abroad in Albania in April 1972, Fernando tried to seize control over the party.
 Fernando led a meeting on July 10 that declared N. Shanmugathasan expelled from the party.
 N. Shanmugathasan replied by summoning the party Central Committee on September 22, which declared Fernando expelled.
 Fernando's faction regrouped and at a meeting on November 12, 1972 it took the name Communist Party of Sri Lanka (Marxist-Leninist).
 Fernando sought to bring the Maoist movement closer to the UF orbit, but his faction remained a minor group compared to N. Shanmugathasan's party.
-Just like the main pro-China Communist Party, Fernando's CPSL(ML) sought to maintain contacts with the Communist Party of China.
+Just like the main pro-China Communist Party, Fernando's CPSL(ML) sought to maintain contacts with the Chinese Communist Party.